 Will illumine me unto eternal, blessed life!

 Yearning music (remember that recitative bit?)... surging hopefulness... the subconscious anxieties of the offstage brass intruding now and again... growing turmoil... a climax... a vision of blissful peace... then silence, penetrated by the summoning voice of a solo trombone, then a trumpet, then an offstage brass fanfare... quivering, answering voices of flute and oboe... another pause... then the voices enter softly, using words taken in part from Klopstock's resurrection ode, and partly written by Mahler himself.
-We hear soprano and alto soloists and chorus, singing the following text to words previously introduced:
+We hear soprano and alto soloists and chorus, singing the following text to themes previously introduced:

 Rise again, yes thou shalt rise again, my dust, after brief rest!
 Immortal life wilt thou grant him who called thee.
 To bloom again wert thou sown!
 The Lord of the harvest goes and gathers in us who have died as sheaves!
 O believe, my heart, O believe: there is nothing lost to thee!
 Thine, yes, thine is what thou hast desired, thine, what thou hast believed, what thou hast struggled for!
 O believe: thou wert not born in vain!
 Thou hast not lived, suffered in vain!
 What has come into being, that must perish!
 What has perished, rise again!
 Stop shaking!
 Prepare thee to live!It's a choral symphony of fabulous power.
 I have traveled hours out of my way to hear it performed - as yet I myself have not been part of the chorus in this piece.
 But it is one of Mahler's most popular works, and a staple of the symphony-chorus repertoire.
 And it is, frankly, inspiring to hear!